Infrared fire detection technologies: uses, advantages, and disadvantages

 Finally, infra-red or ultraviolet flame detection systems measure the light emitted by a flame.
 They are widely used in hydrocarbon storage areas but are equally unsuitable for hot-spot workstations.
 Their main drawback is that they are only activated when a flame appears.
 When the fire has already broken out, this leaves little time to react before it spreads.

-Thermographic imaging for early detection
+Infrared fire detection systems: thermographic imaging for early detection

 As soon as the first smoke and flames appear, time is running out, and it is often already too late for the situation to have no consequences.
 The fire safety system can then take over to limit its spread and protect people, but material damage and financial losses for the company are almost inevitable.
 It is therefore essential to be proactive in detecting fires at their earliest stage when they are heating up and well before the first visible signs appear.